Charly Jordan Flaunts Fantastic Figure In Cropped Tank Top & Maxi Skirt With Thigh Slit

 “You’re so perfect,” chimed in a fourth Instagram user.

 Charly has not yet responded to the comments.
-The post appears to be a fan favorite as it soon racked up more than 100,000 likes.
+The post appears to be a fan favorite as it quickly racked up more than 100,000 likes.